DHTMLX/docs-diagram/docs/shapes/configuration_properties.md

 When preparing a data set for a custom shape, you can add any custom properties to the configuration object of a shape:

 - `key` - (optional) a custom property for a custom shape.
-For details, check the [Custom shape](../custom_shape/) article. <br>*Use unique names as names for custom properties.
+For details, check the [Custom shape](../custom_shape/) article. <br />*Use unique names as names for custom properties.
 Overriding the internal properties of the diagram shape object is forbidden as it causes the incorrect work of the diagram and its editor.*

 ### Example